MohanVashist1/CryptoViz/README.md

 npm run dev
 ```
 #### Optional
-If you have access to the TradingView Charting Library add the chrating library and datafeed folders from it to src/public, and the charting library to src
+If you have access to the TradingView Charting Library add the chrating library and datafeed folders from it to src/public, and the charting library to src.
+Then add the component from https://github.com/tradingview/charting-library-examples/tree/master/react-javascript/src/components/TVChartContainer to src in a directory call components